osm-search/Nominatim/docs/library/Result-Handling.md

 When the `address_details` parameter is set, then functions return not only information about the result place but also about the place that make up the address.
-This information is almost always required, when you want to present the user with a human-readable description of the result.
+This information is almost always required when you want to present the user with a human-readable description of the result.
 See also [Localization](#localization) below.

 The address details are available in the `address_rows` field as a ordered list of `AddressLine` objects with the country information last.
-The list also contains the result place itself and some artificial entries, for example, for the housenumber or the country code.
-This makes processing and creating a full address easiert.
+The list also contains the result place itself and some artificial entries, for example, for the house number or the country code.
+This makes processing and creating a full address easier.

 ::: nominatim.api.AddressLine
     options: